Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Introduction

-Verification of the acceleration of the cosmic expansion is a crucial subject in current astrophysical research.
-Cosmic acceleration refers to the phenomenon of the universe expanding at an increasingly fast rate, and measuring its acceleration is essential for determining the ultimate fate of the universe.
-Observing the type-Ia Supernovae has provided evidence for the accelerating expansion of the universe, focusing on a distinctive correlation between the luminosity and distance of supernovae within a specific range of distance \cite{1,29,2}.
-Such conclusion was further verified by the observations of cosmic microwave background radiation \cite{3}, based on the results from Wilkinson Microwave Anisotropy Probe (WMAP) program \cite{4} and Planck collaboration \cite{74}.
-The analysis of various observational data, including baryon acoustic oscillation, Hubble parameters derived from passively evolving galaxies \cite{76,77,78}, strong gravitational lensing systems \cite{79,80,81,83}, quasars calibrated as standard rulers and standard candles \cite{84,86} has also suggested that the present universe is undergoing an accelerated phase of expansion.
-See \cite{5,40} for the summary of recent observational progress made on such issue.
-Currently, several theoretical models have been proposed to explain the expansion of the universe.
-Dark energy and modified gravity theories are widely accepted as explanations for these observational facts.
-Dark energy's significant influence on the evolution of the universe has played a pivotal role in its widespread acceptance within the scientific community.
-However, assuming that we are at the center of the universe and that the universe is no longer isotropic on large scales and becomes non-uniform can explain the current observational results without using a dark energy model or modifying gravity theory \cite{30,31,32,33,34,35,36,37,38,39,75}.
-Nevertheless, such an assumption clearly violates the Copernican principle.
-Therefore, directly detecting the acceleration of the universe's expansion is an important means of verifying the current mainstream theory.
 According to the standard cosmological model, the acceleration of the universe's expansion leads to redshift drift, a crucial phenomenon that provides valuable information for understanding the evolution of the universe.
 Several methods can be used to observe redshift drift.
 One method involves using Type Ia supernovae as standard candles \cite{6,7}.
 Another method involves using observations and calculations of cosmic microwave background radiation \cite{8,9}.
 In this study, we analyze the cosmic acceleration parameter by examining the redshift evolution resulting from cosmic accelerating expansion and the corresponding phase shift of gravitational waves.
-Such phase shift caused by the cosmic acceleration was demonstrated by \cite{26}, through a decade of observing gravitational wave signals generated by binary neutron stars.
-In this analysis, we choose the sensitive frequency range of 0.1Hz-10Hz for the DECIGO detector to capture gravitational waveforms generated during the inspiral phase of binary neutron stars. \cite{10} used the covariance matrix derived from the Fisher information matrix to estimate the uncertainty of cosmic acceleration parameter.
-However, one should note that the phase shift in the low-frequency part of the waveform can be easily overwhelmed by complex noise backgrounds.
-Therefore, high-precision parameter estimation method is still required to obtain accurate results.
+Such a phase shift caused by the cosmic acceleration was demonstrated by \cite{26}, through a decade of observing gravitational wave signals generated by binary neutron stars.
+In this analysis, we chose the sensitive frequency range of 0.1Hz-10Hz for the DECIGO (Deci-hertz Interferometer Gravitational Wave Observatory) detector to capture gravitational waveforms generated during the inspiral phase of binary neutron stars. \cite{10} used the covariance matrix derived from the Fisher information matrix to estimate the uncertainty of cosmic acceleration parameter.
+However, we should note that the phase shift in the low-frequency part of the waveform can be easily overwhelmed by complex noise backgrounds.
+Therefore, a high-precision parameter estimation method is still required to obtain accurate results.
 Luckily, the deployment of machine learning algorithms in astronomy has demonstrated its efficacy in accelerating data processing and improving statistical inference.
 Specially, deep learning in gravitational wave data analysis is becoming crucial to quick and accurate estimation of parameters of interest \cite{11}.
 In this paper we discuss the ability of different deep learning algorithms, a convolutional neural network (CNN), and a long short-term memory (LSTM) network combined with a gated recurrent unit (GRU) to measure the cosmic acceleration parameters, based on the time-series waveform of gravitational wave during the binary neutron star inspiral phase in DECIGO.
-Our results reveal that deep learning is able to provide measurements of the cosmic acceleration parameter with greater precision than traditionally used techniques (such as Fisher information matrix).
+Our results reveal that deep learning is able to provide measurements of the cosmic acceleration parameter with high precision.